Northern Lights Photography Tour

 Unlike getting to the top of Norway or the interior of the Yukon to see the northern lights, Churchill is easy to reach via direct flight from Winnipeg, the capital and main city of Manitoba.
 While Churchill is technically subarctic, lying below the Arctic Circle, its geographic location at the edge of the frozen expanse of Hudson Bay gives it a distinctly Arctic climate and feel, as well an Arctic cultural identity.

-- Three Different Private Settings for Aurora Observation
+- Two Different Private Settings for Aurora Observation

 As a photographer, you'll likely want to shoot images of the northern lights in the clear night air.
 But, since seeing them sometimes requires a bit of waiting as you observe the night sky, we make sure you do so in complete comfort.
-New for 2015, our custom-designed Aurora Pod® features 360-degree views of the sky via its exclusive geometric glass construction and theater-style seats.
+Our new custom-designed Aurora Pod® features 360-degree views of the sky via its exclusive geometric glass construction and cushioned seats with comfortable backs.
 Glass half-walls and a glass roof provide an unimpeded view of the horizon and heavens overhead.
-We also provide two more private vantage points, located on the dark expanse of the tundra outside town.
+We also provide a second private vantage point, located on the dark expanse of the tundra outside town.
 From the warmth of heated Plexiglass Aurora Domes, witness the spectacular natural light show in the round.
-And, during an evening at the mobile Tundra Lodge, enjoy dinner in its train-like "cars," then step out to take photos from the outdoor observation platforms.

 - The Northern Lights…Plus Much More!